 The Mansion House is part of the Painter Complex and is on the Birmingham Township list of Historic Resources.
 We have recently been approved by the State Historical Preservation Office as eligible to apply for listing on the National Register of Historic Places (NRHP).

-The early 20th century saw a transformation of the property from a working farm to a country estate that headquartered one of the county’s most prestigious foxhunts.
-The parcel presently comprising Radley Run Country Club was originally part of a 1000-acre tract purchased from William Penn in 1686 by John Cornwell and William Hudson.
+The parcel presently comprising the Radley Run Community was originally part of a 1000-acre tract purchased from William Penn in 1686 by John Cornwell and William Hudson.
 In 1722, two smaller tracts were divided off, with 312 acres purchased by Samuel Painter, Sr. and 250 acres by John Collier.
 In 1747, the Collier tract was again divided after the death of John Collier, with George Gilpin purchasing 118 acres “in trust and for the use of” his brother-in-law, Samuel Painter, Jr. The Samuel Painter, Jr. House, the James Painter House (Mansion House), the Springhouse/Lye House, and the Forebay Stone Barn (Clubhouse) all stand on this 118-acre tract.

 James Painter House aka The Mansion House